SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 ### 1.3 Advanced Search

-To perform an Advanced Search, follow these steps:
+On this search page, you can select from a variety of search criteria, which are as follows:

 1. Navigate to SynBioHub's home page.

 2. Click on the *search* option.
-It'll direct you to a page containing a list of resources.
+It'll direct you to a page containing a list of records.

-3. Located just below the search box are the various means through which you can search for the desired resources.
+3. Located just below the search box are the various means through which you can search for the desired records.
 In this case, click on *advanced search*.

-4. Now, select the type of the resource you want to search for i.e, a collection, design, activity or a sequence.
+4. Now, select the type of the record you want to search for i.e, a collection, design, activity, etc...

-5. Then, select the username of the design's creator.
+5. Then, select the username of the record's creator.

-6. Enter the timeframe between which the resource was created, by entering the *created after* and *created before* attributes.
+6. Enter the timeframe between which the record was created, by entering the *created after* and *created before* attributes.
 Make sure to enter the dates in the **YYYY-MM-DD** format.

-7. If the resource has been modified, make sure to enter the *modified after* and *modified before* attributes as well.
+7. If the record has been modified, make sure to enter the *modified after* and *modified before* attributes as well.
 Make sure to enter the dates in the **YYYY-MM-DD** format.

-8. Enter the ID or the name or the description of the resource, which you want to search for.
+8. Enter the ID or the name or the description of the record, which you want to search for.

-9. Select the *type* of the resource, from the following available options in the dropdown menu:
+9. Select the *type* of the record, from the following available options in the dropdown menu, for an example: No filter, biopax:Complex, biopax:DnaRegion, biopax:Protein, so:circular, etc...

-* No filter

-* biopax:Complex

-* biopax:DnaRegion

-* biopax:Protein

-* so:circular

-	Subsequently, select the *role* of the resource from this dropdown menu.
-It contains various sub-categories of igem or 	SO.
+	Subsequently, select the **role** of the record from this dropdown menu.
+It contains various sub-categories of **[igem](https://igem.org/Main_Page)** or **[SO](http://www.sequenceontology.org/miso/current_release/term/SO:0000316)**.
-	To learn more about **igem**, visit [this page](https://igem.org/Main_Page) and for **SO**, visit [this page](http://www.sequenceontology.org/miso/current_release/term/SO:0000316)

 10. You may select any number of collections, based on your convenience.
 To select a collection, click on the value attribute of collection and select it from the drop down menu.

 11. You may apply customised filters for the design you want to search for.
 For that purpose, a few blank filtering columns have been provided.
-As soon as you'll click on an empty filter, a drop down menu shall appear having various parameters for filtering.
-Select your preference, and then click on filter.
+As soon as you'll click on an empty filter on the left hand side, a drop down menu shall appear having various parameters for filtering.
+These parameters are basically, the properties for filtering the records.
+Select the property that you want your record to be filtered by, and then click on filter.
 This shall reload the page and then select the value of the filter, from the drop down on the right hand side.
 You may provide as many as 5 customised filters which'er optional.

 ### 1.4 SPARQL Search

-To perform a SPARQL Search, the following steps should be followed:
+To perform a **[SPARQL](https://www.w3.org/TR/sparql11-query/)** Search, the following steps should be followed:

 1. Navigate to SynBioHub's SPARQL Search Page.